-In this blog post, we will be looking at the greatest french composers from classic music and discussing their huge contributions to this genre of the art form.
+In this blog post, we will be looking at the greatest french composers from classical music and discussing their huge contributions to this genre of art form.

-He began learning the piano at the age of seven and, by the time he was 10 years old, he was studying at the Conservatoire de Paris.
+He began learning the piano at the age of seven, and by the time he was ten years old, he was studying at the Conservatoire de Paris.

 Known for his humorous and eccentric style, Erik Alfred Leslie Satie was a French musician from the same generation as Debussy.

-He was born in Honfleur, a small fishing port in Normandy France on May 17, 1866, and began his musical education under a local church organ player at age six.
+He was born in Honfleur, a small fishing port in Normandy, France in 1866 and began his musical education under a local church organ player at age six.
+He soon

 His 84 musical works greatly influenced 20th-century French composers and the school of Neoclassicism.

-Joseph-Maurice Ravel was born in Ciboure, near Biarritz in southwest France on March 7, 1875.
+Next up we have Joseph-Maurice Ravel who was born in Ciboure, near Biarritz in southwest France in 1875.